-This tarot deck brings back the cards used at the Pennyland Amusement Park in the turn of the 20th century.
+The Tarot of Musterberg brings back the antique tarot cards used at the Pennyland Amusement Park at the turn of the 20th century.
 Although full of attractions, the midway section at Pennyland became famous for its fortune tellers, despite the prognosticators being pretty recognizable from their early shift at the ice cream cart.
 None of the fortune tellers working at the park had any experience in predicting the future, but they all relied on the Pennyland Handbook of Cartomancy provided to them by the park.

 As is standard for divination decks, the cards are non-reversible, meaning that unlike the One-eyed Jacks and Suicide Kings of standard poker decks, when they are upside-down they are simply upside down.
 This is perfect for card reading, and for game play means just another minute to flip them the right way around.

-We’ve also included a 64-page booklet that includes a reproduction of the Pennyland Guide to Cartomancy given to their employees in the Fortune Teller Tent – to help you read the cards or just read into what Pennyland was like behind-the-scenes.
-The booklet also contains instructions for playing the card game tarot – itself even older than card reading – and the game is fast-paced and fun with eccentric quirks that you will hardly believe are not made up.
+Inside your Tarot of Musterberg deck you’ll find a 64-page booklet reproducing the Pennyland Guide to Cartomancy given to their employees in the Fortune Teller Tent – to help you read the cards or just read into what Pennyland was like behind the scenes.
+The booklet also contains instructions for how to play the card game tarot – itself even older than card reading – and the game is fast-paced and fun with eccentric quirks that you will hardly believe are not made up.

 The Pennyland staff had no illusions as to the cards’ ability to predict the future, and the official line seemed to be just have fun with it and give the folks a good time.
 We’re happy to be able to bring you these cards, and follow in that tradition.

 Listen to the Cards…

 The Tarot of Musterberg unveils some of the most beautiful tarot cards for sale today, and you get an exact replica of the cards that passed through every Pennyland fortune teller’s hands, charged with centuries of delight:

 Softness – The cards are incredibly silky to the touch.